naz-mul/postman-gcloud-token/README.md

 My recent development time has involved working with Google APIs.
 Google APIs require authentication which essentially boils down to you providing a bearer token.
 These bearer tokens are short lived and tend to require frequent regeneration.
 As you can imagine, this gets tedious fairly quickly when sending API requests to your endpoint.

-To make my life a slightly less cumbersome, and perhaps also people who might use this tool, I have decided to create this project.
+To make my life slightly less cumbersome, I have decided to create this project.

 # Pre-requisites